-Associate Professor Mark Hampton is a specialist of 19th and 20th century Britain, media history in particular.
-His recent work has shifted to imperial culture: Hong Kong’s place in 20th century British culture, when Hong Kong was a colony of Britain.
+Associate Professor Mark Hampton is a specialist of the 19th and 20th century Britain, media history in particular.
+His recent work has shifted to imperial culture: Hong Kong’s place in 20th-century British culture when Hong Kong was a colony of Britain.
 He is part of a cluster of History faculty who work with Hong Kong and South China.

 Associate Professor Niccolò Pianciola specialises in late Tsarist and early Soviet history in Central Asia.
 His works have dealt with the management of ethnic diversity, forced population transfers, and policies of agricultural colonisation and socio-economic transformation.

 Application for Admission